 “I live here with my mom now.
 Here he is.
 Don’t be mad.
 He just wanted to be with me.”

-I gave the phone to Jack.
-Tommy and I left him to mend fences.
+I give the phone to Jack.
+Tommy and I leave him to mend fences.

-‘Gator grabbed me, while the twins cornered Tommy.
+‘Gator grabs me, while the twins cornered Tommy.

-“How come ya ain’t no wimpy fag, Andy?” he accused me.
+“How come ya ain’t no wimpy fag, Andy?” he accuses me.